RadialDevGroup/ombudsman/ATTENDANCE.md

 - Your vacation time should be recorded in Freckle under the project "Out-of-office" and tagged with "#vacation-time".

-## Work From Home
+## Work From Home/Remote/Flex Time

-Work from home is permitted so long as it serves company and client goals for effective and timely delivery, within the context of individual capabilities and circumstances.
+Work from home, working remotely, and flex time is permitted so long as it does not interfere with project delivery or company training or retrospective.

-We will provide facilities, such as we are able, to allow all members of teams to work in a common, public space.
+We will provide facilities, such as we are able, to allow all members of teams to work in a clean, safe, common, public space.

 ## Maternity and Paternity Leave